 - Webster, 55088

-Applicants should address a demonstrated need, explain how the organization helps solve the need and how it measures results, and quantify the organization’s success.
+Applicants should address a demonstrated need, explain how the organization or program helps solve the need, explain how it measures results, and quantify the organization’s success.
 Rice County Area United Way will consider quantifiable outcomes, not simply activities, when reviewing applications.

 We give priority consideration to programs that serve the greatest need and help the greatest number of community members in our areas of focus.
 We look for applicants to demonstrate how their programs serve those in need and solve problems in our community.

-Organizations that have not received funding from the United Way in the past may apply.
-Past grants are no guarantee of future funding.
+Organizations that have not received funding from the United Way in the past are welcome to apply.
+Past United Way grants are no guarantee of future funding.

 We Will Not Consider Grants For:

 - Organizations that espouse political or religious advocacy as part of their services

 - Organizations that engage in significant fundraising activity during one month of the annual United Way Campaign (Oct.
 1-31).
 Certain exceptions may apply.